SULAWESI

 SLEEP Note that all the hotels charge per person (not per room!!), and there are no ATMs, so bring enough cash.

-2. Poyalisa Island Offering you for a place to relax and feel like Robinson Crusoe on a small beautiful Island.
-With 15 nice simple budget bungalows starting at Rp 125.000/person/night with three daily meals and a snack in the afternoon included, each with veranda and located on a lovely white sandy beach opposite Bomba village.
-With excellent (and plenty of) home made Indonesian food.
+2. Poyalisa Island Offers you a place to relax and feel like Robinson Crusoe on a small beautiful Island.
+With 15 nice simple budget bungalows starting at Rp 125.000/person/night with three daily meals and a snack in the afternoon included, each with a veranda and located on a lovely white sandy beach opposite Bomba village.
+With excellent (and plenty of) homemade Indonesian food.
 Diving is possible with Bomba Divers which is located just around the corner.

 Wakai is the main ferry port in the area and has a single resort located on an island across from it.

-1. Sunset Beach A resort opened December 2011, with private beach.
-Staff are lovely, as is the food, and offer the 15mn boat transfer from Wakai Ferry terminal.
+1. Sunset Beach A resort opened in December 2011, with a private beach.
+The staff are lovely, as is the food, and offer the 15mn boat transfer from Wakai Ferry terminal.
 Rooms from 125,000 Rupiah per person (150,000 Rupiah including 19 liters of bottled drinking water).
-Price of the room includes 3 daily meals, complementary tea and coffee available all day.
-All rooms have attached bathroom with western style toilets and salt water.
-Snorkeling trips are available to surrounding locations for between 50,000 to 500,000 Rupiah per person, but diving cannot be arranged.
+The price of the room includes 3 daily meals, complementary tea and coffee available all day.
+All rooms have attached bathrooms with western style toilets and salt water.
+Snorkelling trips are available to surrounding locations for between 50,000 to 500,000 Rupiah per person, but diving cannot be arranged.
 If you are lucky you will see Babirusa, Coconut Crabs and dolphins.

 Kadidiri has only three resorts located right next to each other on the very small beach.
 They all charge per person, per night and include all meals.
 Kadidiri is reached by boats from Wakai, provided free by the three resorts on the island.